 All Hallows Eve is not simply for children.
 Everyone should be able to get into the fun regardless of age.
-It may seem difficult to include the elderly in Halloween activities upon first thought; however, there is a plethora of activities for them as well.
-Many areas have local senior communities and senior centers for older adults to gather at and share in the fun.
+It may seem difficult to include Halloween activities for the elderly upon first thought; however, there are a plethora of activities for them as well.
+Many areas have local senior communities and senior centers for older adults to gather at and share in the fun of Halloween activities for the elderly.
 One idea to consider is to have them dress up with the kids to hand out candy instead of taking the children out trick or treating.
 Below find some activities to do with your elderly friends and loved ones this Halloween!

 Age is only a number when it comes to dressing up for Halloween.
 Most everyone loves this activity, especially if it involves a bit of friendly competition.
 Have a costume contest for everyone and make sure to start it early enough so the children can see the getups, too.
 Bringing smiles to the kids’ faces will most likely bring smiles to theirs as well.
 Add a little kick and make a homemade rule.
 Tell everyone that every element of the costume must be crafted and not bought.

 One timeless tradition of Halloween is spooky storytelling.
 Almost every childhood and local town have at least a handful of ghost stories.
 Designate an hour or three with the lights turned down and candles lit so all can share.
 Prizes could be provided for the best, the longest, and/or the scariest stories.
 Along with this same line a Halloween scare trivia game could be designed from the local town lore.

 Tell us how you are integrating Halloween activities for the elderly this year.
 We’d love to hear your ideas!